Yehud, Israel: History

 In 1932, during the British Mandate, Yehud was renamed to Al-'Abbasiyya, supposedly because its Arab inhabitants did not want its name to be connected to the Jewish people.
 The new name memorialized a sheikh named al-ʽAbbas who was buried in the town, while also alluding to the Abbasid Caliphate.
-Parts of Yehud are located on the land of the Palestinian village of al-ʽAbbasiyya, which was depopulated during the 1948 Arab–Israeli War.
+Parts of Yehud are located on the land of the Arab village of al-Yahudiya, which was depopulated during the 1948 Arab–Israeli War.

 In June 2011, the city's officials announced they would undertake a massive construction project to replicate the old town square of the Swiss city of Lugano in the centre of Yehud, to reinvigorate commerce and tourism.
 The replica will be replete with neoclassical columns and colonnades.
 This project was scheduled to be finished and in fall 2016; it opened in early 2018.

+During the 2026 Iran War, two workers were killed and a third seriously injured after being struck by submunitions from an Iranian missile equipped with a cluster bomb warhead.
+The two had been struck outdoors at a construction site and had not been in a protected shelter; the first victim was killed immediately, while the second victim succumbed the following day.